eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 button "Test resolver", so that you can test your configuration before saving it.

-Starting with eduMFA 2.4 resolvers can be editable, i.e. you can edit the users in the user store.
+Resolvers can be editable, i.e. you can edit the users in the user store.
 Read more about this at :ref:`manage_users`.

 .. note:: Using the authentication policy ``otppin=userstore`` users can